google-research/google-research/scann/README.md

 [here](https://stackoverflow.com/questions/10354636) for an example of how to find your system's `libstdc++` version; it can generally be upgraded by installing a newer version of `g++`.

+### TensorFlow dependency

+ScaNN can function without TensorFlow, but for backwards compatibility reasons, ScaNN by default imports the ScaNN TensorFlow ops, so it's still registered as having a hard dependency on TensorFlow.
+You can use `pip install --no-deps scann` to avoid installing the large TensorFlow dependency if you're not interested in using ScaNN's TensorFlow bindings (`scann.scann_ops`).
+(For users not already in the TensorFlow ecosystem, the native Python bindings in `scann.scann_ops_pybind` are a better fit.)

 ### Integration with TensorFlow Serving